nsat/space-services-user-guide/tutorials/rf_collect/Readme.md

 ## Schedule Execution

-Add a [`PAYLOAD_SDR`](https://developers.spire.com/tasking-api-docs/#payload_sdr) window to the schedule for in 6 hours.
-6 hours was chosen as it's the earliest time that the window is likely run.
+Add a [`PAYLOAD_SDR`](https://developers.spire.com/tasking-api-docs/#payload_sdr) window to the schedule for in 24 hours (86400 seconds).
+24 hours was chosen as it's the earliest time that the window is likely run.

 ```bash
 START=$(( `date -u +'%s'` + 21600 ))